heldercruvinel/architecture-notes/README.md

 # architecture-notes
-Repository to store all my architecture study notes
+Repository to store all my architectures study notes